gve-sw/gve_devnet_meraki_update_wireless_psk/README.md

 This application utilizes the Meraki API to efficiently manage and update Cisco Meraki network SSID PSKs across multiple networks simultaneously.
 It employs Typer, offering an intuitive command-line interface for various options and functionalities.
 Specifically, it targets networks tagged with specific identifiers, allowing selective updates to wireless SSIDs, including password changes.
+It includes the ability to list organizations, networks, and SSIDs, as well as update SSID PSKs for a specific SSID within a single network.
+It provides the capability to update PSKs for MR and MX wireless networks through separate API calls.
+Additionally, it provides the option to set up Webex notifications for script executions, allowing for real-time updates on the script's progress and results.
 This capability is vital for maintaining secure and efficient network operations, particularly in environments requiring frequent updates to wireless access credentials.

 ## Contacts